tomerweller/tomerweller.github.io/index.md

 title:  "Tomer Weller / A Blob"
 ---

 Hi, I'm **Tomer Weller** and I make things.
 Usually, with computers and code.
 I recently graduated from the MIT Media Lab where, amongst other things, I worked on fostering collaboration between makers and non-for-profit organizations.
-I'm interested in how people do the the things that they do.
+I'm interested in how people do the things that they do.
 And LISP.

 <H3>Posts</H3>